310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 This matter was probably one of their schemes to eliminate this academy, as we still have our place in the business world.

-This is only what I presume, but.
-With the manga increasing in popularity…
+This is only what I presume, but… With the manga increasing in popularity—

 They could then show negative depictions of Yumenosaki Academy, as if such things were the truth, all to bring bad reputation to our name, and to make us lose fans…